-Are you a responsible traveler?
-When you visit a new destination, are you conscience about the environment, do you benefit the locals, do you respect their community?
+Are you a responsible regenerative traveler?
+When you visit a new destination, are you conscience of the environment, do you benefit the locals, do you respect their community and eco-system?
 Or are you in and out, selfies posted, minimal interaction with the culture and its people, and no real investment in the place?

 Ask yourself: are you a thoughtful, educated, respectful, beneficial visitor?

 Tourism is booming!
 In this decade, international travel has exploded, with Europe and the Middle East as the top destinations, then the Americas, according to World Tourism Association.
-In 2022, travel numbers have surged again, to pre-Covid heights.
+In 2022, travel numbers have surged above pre-Covid heights.
 The staggering growth and global impact will continue at quantum levels!

 Our desire to travel and explore is innate, but we need to be accountable and kind in our actions.

-When on vacation, don’t vacate your basic decencies.
-Rude reckless behavior is not okay, read: excess partying, polluting.
-Consider acting like you would in your hometown, where your family is watching you…manners matter!
+When on vacation, don’t “vacate” your basic decencies.
+Rude reckless behavior is NOT okay, read: excess partying, polluting, demands.
+Instead, act as you would in your hometown, where your family (your mom) is watching you…manners matter!

 Posing for selfies with orphans and natives for your amusement may be exploitive.
 Instead, recognize their hardships and hunger, and be respectful and generous.

-Clogging intersections, standing in the middle of crosswalks (Dock Square in Kennebunkport Maine for example), blocking locals’ passageways with your big tour group is big no-no. Instead, be thoughtful about where you stand, give right of way and keep your tour group organized.
+Clogging intersections, standing in the middle of crosswalks (Dock Square in Kennebunkport Maine for example), blocking locals’ passageways with your big tour group is big no-no. Instead, be thoughtful about where you stand, give right of way and keep your people organized.

 Get off the beaten path.
 Find smaller local destinations where you can contribute to the economy directly with your tourist dollars.

-Leave only positive footprints, not trash, noise or disruption.
-Respect all landmarks, natural elements and the environment around you.
+Leave only positive footprints, not trash – pack in pack out your own stuff (even pick it up trash when you see it).
+Be respectful of peaceful places by minimizing noise and disruption.
+Respect all people, landmarks, natural elements and the environment around you.

 Avoid big chain hotels and massive cruise ship trips that fill the pockets of big corporations.
 Instead seek to stay and eat at local establishments, providing needed income to families that live and work in the destination you are visiting.